zxc916684603/ecs/intl.en-US/User Guide/Security groups/Scenarios.md

 **Note:**

--   If your users cannot access your instance by using `http://Public IP address`, [verify if TCP port 80 works properly](https://partners-intl.aliyun.com/help/faq-detail/59367.htm).
+-   If users cannot access your instance by using `http://Public IP address`, [verify if TCP port 80 works properly](https://partners-intl.aliyun.com/help/faq-detail/59367.htm).
--   TCP Port 80 is the default port for HTTP service.
+-   TCP Port 80 is the default port for HTTP services.
 If you want to use other ports, modify the port in the configuration file of the Web server.